ruslantkachuk/JMP3_BDD/README.md

 ### TASK GENERAL INFORMATION
 Should be created simple CRUD application with one entity and covered by the cucumber auto tests for the REST API.

+### CUCUMBER REPORT
+Report could be found into a build directory: build/cucumber/index.html

 ### REST API:

 **1.Person**